jelhub/scimgateway/README.md

 Azure AD first checks if user/group exists, if not exist they will be created.

-Group creation is currently not supported.
-For Azure AD this also means add/remove groups to user is not supported.

 Deleting a user i Azure AD sends a modify user `{"active":"False"}` which means user should be disabled.
 Standard SCIM "DELETE" method is not used?

 Plugin configuration file must include: